C.V. - Damian Connolly

 - Flash Develop

-	Check out my Projects section for some examples
+Check out my Projects section for some game and code examples

 Lead Development Engineer

 At TripleFun, I'm responsible for leading the development of our client- and server- side technology.
 On the client-side, I developed our in-house engine in 3 different languages targeting different platforms over the last 5 years; AS3, Objective-C, and C# (Unity).
 On the server-side, I handle the continuing development of our server engine.

 I'm also responsible for the architecture of our games - as the majority of which are real-time multiplayer, this encompasses both client and server.
 Communication is based on an in-house lib developed over raw sockets.
 I manage the production releases via AWS.

 As well as that, I handle:

 - Rapid prototyping of new game ideas and concepts

 - Update and upkeep of our staging environment

 - Development of in-house tools (e.g. level and data editor for the Microgolf games)

 - Admin tools for our games (private website that lets us view and edit pretty much all in-game and player data)